Tanic Interior Design Agency - Logo

 Limited service hotels in the vast majority of cases will not include a restaurant.
 This is due to the significant cost of investment required, as well as the difficult regulatory requirements for functioning.
 While initially, the palette of services offered by limited-service properties was small, it has expanded quite a lot in recent years.
 You can now find business amenities, fitness rooms, a pool, or even small workspaces, within limited-service establishments.
 Higher customer demands of receiving more quality at a reasonable price point have driven this shift, narrowing the gap between the two.
 It’s important to note, however, that while the number of amenities has increased, they are not at the level of full-service hotels, being smaller and of more average quality than their full-service counterparts.

-Regarding the key missing amenity between the two, the food and beverage component, limited-service hotels have found ways of circumventing it in a few manners.
 It’s now possible to find a very limited beverage component on-site, in the form of a coffee lounge, an included breakfast buffet, which does not require a complete a la carte service kitchen.
 It’s also important to note that they generally lack room service services as well.
-These will not be at the high-quality level offered by full-service properties, but it’s an additional step in bridging the gap between the two typologies.

 A Limited-service hotel and a Full-service hotel are staffed differently